-To qualify for this grant, the applicant must be an undergraduate or graduate student who is enrolled at a Northern California college or university (Monterey to the Oregon border) or who has a home address in this area.
+Applicants must either be enrolled at a Northern California college or university (Monterey to the Oregon border) or come from a hometown within that area.
 They must be pursuing a degree that incorporates Egyptian anthropology, archaeology, art, history, museum studies or language, or Coptic or Arabic studies in any period.
 Proof of enrollment may be required.

 Start an ARCE Chapter: